Mankell Family History

 Maps of ancestral homes in Norway

-As we look at the Mankell family, Herman Mankell (grandson of HW Mankell who settled on the homestead in Lake Andrew Township) married Cornelia (Cora) Christopherson who was born and grew up on the Christopherson homestead in Arctander Township (Seciton 26), just one township west of Lake Andrew Township in Kandiyohi County, Minnesota.
-Cora's parents, Bastine Hjelle and August Christopherson, were from Norway; they met and married in Minnesota.
+In 1926 Herman Mankell (grandson of homesteaders HW and Elizabeth Mankell) married Cora Christopherson.
+Cornelia (Cora) Christopherson was born and grew up on the Christopherson homestead in Arctander Township (Section 26), just one township west of Lake Andrew Township in Kandiyohi County, Minnesota.
+Cora's parents, August Christopherson and Bastina Hjelle, were immigrants from Norway; they met and married in Kandiyohi County, Minnesota.
+August's parents were immigrants and homesteaders Lars and Anna Christopherson from Nannestad, Norway.
+Bastina's parents, immigrants and homesteaders Ole and Kjersti Hjelle, were from Fåvang in Norway's Gudbrandsdalen Valley.

-The mother of Cora Christopherson Mankell was Bastina Hjelle Christopherson (1870-1944), born in Fåvang Norway.
-Fåvang is in the valley known as Gudbrandsdalen (see maps), just a few kilometers north of Lillehammer, the home of the 1994 Winter Olympics.
+Bastina Olsen Hjelle (1870-1944), born in Fåvang Norway, on July 2, 1889.
+(Norwegian spelling was Bastine).
+'Olsen' was the family's surname, with 'Hjelle' as the farm name.
+It was very common for a person to be known by the farm name.
+Following immigration many settlers used the farm name as the surname.
+Fåvang is in the valley known as Gudbrandsdalen (see maps of family farms in Norway), just a few kilometers north of Lillehammer, the home of the 1994 Winter Olympics.
 (The downhill skiing events were in Fåvang.)
 The Hjelle farm was located southeast of the village; only foundations of the farm remain on the hillside.

 Gudbrandsdalen Valley of Norway, looking south from the olympic ski lift.